Do you know what this is?

 (a great infographic from Devesh Design)

-They’ll often be happy to share it with their audience, since you mentioned them.
+They’ll often be happy to share it with their audience, in their blogs and on social media, since you mentioned them.

 Plus, when your audience has future questions about the same topic, guess who they will turn to?